 Myth 12: You can file bankruptcy only once.

 You can get a discharge once every eight years in Chapter 7, and every two years in Chapter 13.
-If you are discharged through Chapter 7, you must wait six years before you get a discharge through Chapter 13.
+If it discharges you through Chapter 7, you must wait six years before you get a discharge through Chapter 13.
 When you get a discharge in Chapter 13, you will wait four years before you get a release by Chapter 7.

-If the previous case has been dismissed, there will usually be no waiting period for refiling (although a case dismissed “with prejudice” would have an attached waiting period).
-In these cases, finding a competent bankruptcy attorney is essential, because there are some motions that need to be filed to expand the bankruptcy protection of your current case.
+If the previous case has dismissed, there will usually be no waiting period for refiling (although a case dismissed “with prejudice” would have an attached waiting period).
+In these cases, finding a competent bankruptcy attorney is essential, because there are some motions that need to file to expand the bankruptcy protection of your current case.

 Myth 13: Some creditors are unaffected by bankruptcy and can press charges against you.

 Truth: One of the critical reasons for filing bankruptcy is the termination of ALL collection operations.
-Once you file the application for bankruptcy, whether by Chapter 7 or 13, you and your properties obtain automatic immunity from the court from your creditors (known as the “automatic stay”), which also includes attorneys, collection companies, representatives and/or agents from the creditors.
+Once you apply for bankruptcy, whether by Chapter 7 or 13, you and your properties get automatic immunity from the court.
+Your creditors (known as the “automatic stay”), which also includes attorneys, collection companies, representatives and/or agents from the creditors.

 Specifically, federal law forbids your creditors from contacting you for any cause, including written communications, monthly bills, or telephone conversations.
 Creditors must abandon all collection activities against you, which means they cannot file a new complaint, prosecute a prior case, or collect on a previous legal verdict.

 Myth 14: Means test obstructs people from qualifying for bankruptcy.